 You will also be glad to know that the Trophy Taker Shuttle T-Lock Broadhead’s blades have a non-vented style curved design.
 What this does is offer a silent flight path.

 Another great feature is the chiseled tip quality of the blades.
 This is useful in providing deeper penetration even on massive impact.

 The problem arises when you get a flat trajectory.
 The cause of this is unknown, but a little bit of practice might easily correct the issue.
-(How to achieve the perfect broadhead flight)

 - The broadhead delivers accuracy and speed.